 Still, some characters you really need to work their backstories out in depth.
 Almost everyone in the Eldritch Elysium series has one hell of a convoluted past, and my Four Horsemen aren’t slouching either.
 Mitei’s history could probably cover a city mile, and Ananke’s is so twisty the Gordian Knot was probably less convoluted but–a person is the sum of everything that’s happened to them, filtered through the lenses of their personality, so all that information helps create more interesting characters and infinitely more interesting series.

 Slightly different from timelines though each character can get one of their own as well, depending on the needs of the series.
 The Four Horsemen series has alternating perspectives from all four lead characters and Leslie Roth, it helps–a lot–to have separate outlines for each character’s perspective within the novel.

-Each outline focuses on what they’re doing but also on what they’re thinking and feeling within each scene, whether it’s happening on camera or off.
+Each outline focuses on what they’re doing in a scene, but also on what they’re thinking and feeling within each scene, whether it’s happening on camera or off.
 I find that this helps me to make sure I allow the characters to be themselves and don’t skew their actions just because I want such and such to happen by page 245.